vitalseeds/vs-data-api/README.md

 `dotenv run -- python vs_data import-wc-product-ids`

-This will be moved into pydantic settings and imported automatically as a default.
+TODO: This will be moved into pydantic settings and imported automatically as a default.

 Run test config via dotenv to test new endpoints etc against a dummy database and staging site: